Therapy for Rebuilding Trust After Trauma

 Over time, something begins to change.
 Not just in how you experience your relationship, but in how you experience yourself within it.
 You start to feel more steady, more clear, more able to trust your own responses, and communicate when you need to.
 So even if something did change, you wouldn’t lose yourself in it.
 And from there, trust becomes something you can actually feel—not just something you’re trying to convince yourself of.

-Stay connected to yourself instead of losing clarity in the moment
+• Stay connected to yourself instead of having snap reactions in the moment

-And finally experience closeness without feeling like you’re putting yourself at risk.
+And finally feel comfortable getting closer to your partner, without feeling like you’re putting yourself at risk.

 You’re allowed to feel safe in something that’s actually good.